 How do you fit a head collar?

-How do you put on a head collar?
-Each brand of head collar will have its own unique fitting instructions and it's important that you follow these closely for the comfort and safety of your dog.
+Each brand of head collar has its own unique fitting instructions.
+It's important that you follow these closely for the comfort and safety of your dog.

 Can a puppy wear a head collar?

 Starting your puppy training with a head collar is a great way to get off on the right foot.
 We wouldn't expect a baby or toddler to adapt to a new experience immediately and it is the same with our dogs.
 Start slowly and patiently.